-Updated May 2026
+Updated June 2026

-The best free
+The best affordable

 YNAB alternative.

 Same envelope method.
-Same Plaid bank sync. $0/month instead of $109/year.
+Same Plaid bank sync. $5/month or $50/year instead of $14.99/$109.

 YNAB is good.
 Here's why people leave anyway.